What is a Capital Contribution?

 What’s Equity?

-Equity can have several different meanings, depending on the agreement between business owner and investor.
+Equity can have several different meanings, depending on the agreement between the business owner and investor.
 Typically, equity refers to ownership.

 Two Types of Contributions